MyPortugalHoliday.com

 8) The Cabo Girão Skywalk

-Standing on the glass-floored Cabo Girão Skywalk tests nerves in the most spectacular way possible.
-At 580 meters above the Atlantic Ocean, these sea cliffs rank among Europe's highest, and the transparent platform extends boldly over the precipice to provide unobstructed views straight down to the waves below.
+The Cabo Girão Skywalk offers one of Madeira's most thrilling viewpoints.
+At 580 metres above the Atlantic Ocean, these are among the highest sea cliffs in Europe, and the glass-floored viewing platform extends out over the precipice, allowing you to look straight down to the waves crashing against the rocks far below.

 Related articles: The Cabo Girão Skywalk